 There is no such thing as a ‘proper’ bike that you need to take part in our rides.
-All we expect is that it should be legal and roadworthy for your own safety and the safety of those riding with you.
+All we expect is that it should be legal and roadworthy for your own safety, the safety of those riding with you, and the safety of other road users.

 There are a few things you should think about: